 Number One Riverside

 This appeal must be made in writing to Rochdale Local Authority Legal Services Team within 20 school days of notification of refusal.
 The date of notification of the appeal date will be shared with you and a decision following the appeal should be advised within two working days after posting by first class post.

 The decision of the appeals panel is binding on all parties.

 1. A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).

-2. ‘Social need’ does not include a parent’s wish that a child attends the school because of a child’s aptitude or ability or because their friends attend the school.
+2. ‘Social need’ does not include a parent’s wish that a child attends the Academy because of a child’s aptitude or ability or because their friends attend the school.
 ‘Medical need’ does not include mild medical conditions.

 3. ‘Sibling’ means a natural brother or sister, a half brother or sister, a legally adopted brother or sister or half-brother or sister, a stepbrother or sister or other child living in the same household as part of the same family who, in any of these cases, will be living at the same address at the date of their application for a place.
 No sibling priority is given to cousins, regardless of their address.